shikharkumar13/MLOps_Course_End_to_End/Phase_0 Prerequisites/3_Setting_Up_VSCode_Python_Git.md

 | **Docker** (by Microsoft) | Lets you view and manage images/containers visually, and highlights Dockerfile syntax | Helpful for Articles 4–5 |
 | **GitLens** | Adds rich detail to Git history right in the editor | Optional, but great once you're comfortable with Git basics from Article 1 |

 To install one: click its name in the search results, then click **Install**.
-That's it — no terminal command needed for this part.

-> You don't need any of these to follow the series — everything works from the terminal alone, exactly as written in every article.
+> You don't need any of these to follow the series as everything works from the terminal alone, exactly as written in every article.
 Extensions just make the experience smoother once you're comfortable with the basics.

 ---

-## Part 10 — Putting It Together: Your First Project Folder
+## Part 10 - Putting It Together: Your First Project Folder

 Let's combine everything from P1 through P3 into one real, hands-on sequence — creating a small project folder the way you will for every article going forward.